After Imposition Type (discussed in Section 01) come the fields that define the layout geometry of each side of the output sheet.

 Similarly, Vertical Spacing is the distance between the rows of source pages.
 Ignored if there is only 1 row of pages.

 If the desired spacing is not uniform, the horizontal spacing can be a list of values, like this 4×2 example.
-Here, the horizontal spacing is set to be “0, 0.5, 0”.
-This will give zero space between the first 2 columns, then a 0.5″ space, then zero space again between the last 2 columns.
+Here, the horizontal spacing is set to be “0, 0.5”.
+This will give zero space between the pages of the first spread, then a 0.5″ horizontal space between spreads, then zero space again between the pages of the second spread.
 (I know that it looks like I forgot to include the final zero, but any ‘partial patterns’ are automatically repeated as necessary, so the (0, 0.5) pattern is repeated with another zero.)

 And here is the first sheet of the resulting output from a test document: